 Keep in mind that if you buy such a property this year – let’s say with the façade in North and main door in East – you can still avoid some of the potential negative effects if you move in under a good day.
 Those days have to be calculated on your Bazi and on your new home main door location.
 2020 will be another story altogether…

 This is it for the complete Feng Shui guide to 2020, year of the Metal Rat.
+Now is the time to transform your life with a Feng Shui consultation, so contact me now to do so!

 You can also read my other articles on this year such as your 12 signs Chinese horoscope for 2019 and When does the 2020 Chinese year of the Rat starts, and why you should celebrate?